The Unmatched Benefits of Ceremonial Grade Organic Matcha Tea

 • Catechins: 1.06 g

-As you can see, matcha tea is an excellent source of protein, fiber, vitamins, minerals, antioxidants, and other bioactive compounds that give it its health-promoting properties.
-Among these compounds, caffeine, L-theanine, and catechins stand out, responsible for the stimulating, relaxing, and antioxidant effects of matcha tea , respectively.
-Below, we'll explain in more detail what these compounds are and how they act on the body.
+As you can see, matcha tea is an excellent source of protein, fiber, vitamins, minerals, antioxidants, and other bioactive compounds that give it its beneficial health properties.
+Among these compounds, caffeine, L-theanine, and catechins stand out, responsible for matcha tea 's stimulating, relaxing, and antioxidant effects, respectively.
+Below, we will explain in more detail what these compounds are and how they work in the body.

 Caffeine

 Caffeine is an alkaloid found naturally in tea, coffee, cocoa, and other plants.
-Caffeine has a stimulating effect on the central nervous system, as it blocks the action of adenosine, a neurotransmitter that induces sleep and relaxation.
+It has a stimulating effect on the central nervous system by blocking the action of adenosine, a neurotransmitter that induces sleep and relaxation.
 By inhibiting adenosine, caffeine increases the activity of other neurotransmitters such as dopamine, norepinephrine, and serotonin, which improve mood, attention, memory, and learning.
-Caffeine also has a thermogenic effect, meaning it increases body temperature and energy expenditure, which promotes fat burning and weight loss.
-In addition, caffeine has analgesic, anti-inflammatory, bronchodilator, and diuretic properties, which can help relieve pain, inflammation, asthma, and fluid retention.
+Caffeine also has a thermogenic effect, meaning it raises body temperature and energy expenditure, thus promoting fat burning and weight loss.
+Furthermore, caffeine has analgesic, anti-inflammatory, bronchodilator, and diuretic properties, which can help relieve pain, inflammation, asthma, and fluid retention.

 Matcha tea contains a moderate amount of caffeine, which varies depending on the quality and quantity of the tea.
-According to the USDA database , 100g of matcha tea contains 2.4g of caffeine, which is about 24mg per gram of tea.
-This means that a cup of matcha tea made with 2g of tea contains about 48mg of caffeine, which is about half that of a cup of coffee.
-However, it's important to note that the caffeine in matcha tea is absorbed more slowly and released over a longer period of time than that in coffee, due to the presence of L-theanine, which modulates its effects.
-Therefore, matcha tea provides a more sustained and balanced energy boost, without causing nervousness or rapid heart rate.
+According to the USDA database , 100 g of matcha tea contains 2.4 g of caffeine, which is equivalent to about 24 mg per gram of tea.
+This means that a cup of matcha tea prepared with 2 g of tea contains about 48 mg of caffeine, which is roughly half that of a cup of coffee.
+However, it's important to note that the caffeine in matcha tea is absorbed more slowly and released over a longer period than that in coffee, due to the presence of L-theanine, which modulates its effects.
+Therefore, matcha tea provides more sustained and balanced energy without causing nervousness or tachycardia.

-Visit our product catalog now, where you can buy matcha tea at the best prices and start enjoying matcha tea with 24- to 48-hour shipping:
+Enter our product catalog now where you can buy matcha tea with the best offers and start enjoying matcha tea with 24 to 48 hour delivery:

-Finally, we'd like you to see our analysis of the top matcha tea brands.
+Finally, we would like you to see our analysis of the main matcha tea brands.
 Clickhere to view it.